iLVL-Key/FFXI/addons/Helper/readme.md

   - Sub-settings for turning tracking off for each individually.
   - Sub-settings for adjusting the amount of time between additional repeat reminder after the first for each individually.
 - `notifications` - Alerts you about certain events happening.
-  - Alerts for Capped Job Points, Capped Merit Points, Mireu popping, Mog Locker lease expiring, Sublimation fully charged, and Vorseal wearing.
+  - Alerts for Capped Job Points, Capped Merit Points, Mireu popping, Mog Locker lease expiring, Reraise wearing off, Signet (includes all "region" buffs) wearing off, Sublimation fully charged, and Vorseal wearing.
   - Sub-settings for turning alerts off for each individually.
 - `party_announcements` - Alerts for any party structure updates.
   - Alerts for party/alliance members joining or leaving, parties joining or leaving alliance, and you becoming party or alliance leader.